 \section{Conclusion}

-Training time is a key consideration of all artificial intelligence research, as often small companies and academia have scarce computing resources.
-In order to train reinforcement learning algorithms to solve complex manipulation tasks in an end-to-end fashion with minimal domain knowledge, engineers either need to spend a lot of time training their models or use a substantial number of CPU cores to generate data in parallel.
-This presents difficulties for hyperparameter exploration and tuning, as in many cases running several simultaneous experiments is not feasible.

-In this paper we explored the idea of decomposing complex manipulation goals into a set of simpler goals in the context of a simulated robotic hand environment.
-Through the addition of domain knowledge, a robot learns how to rotate a cube, with the simulated experience used during training limited to $10^7$ time-steps.
+Training time is a key consideration for all artificial intelligence research, as often small companies and academia have scarce computing resources.
+In this paper we explored the idea of decomposing complex manipulation tasks into a set of simpler tasks, in the context of a simulated robotic hand environment, where the skills required to complete the simplified tasks can be learned more quickly.
+Through the addition of domain knowledge, the robot learns how to rotate a cube, with the simulated experience used during training limited to $10^7$ time-steps.

-Furthermore, several ideas for future work have been stated throughout the discussion above.
+Furthermore, several ideas for future work have been proposed throughout the discussion section above.
 These are summarized as follows for the reader's convenience:

-\begin{itemize} \item Use data augmentation techniques to find policies capable of correcting mistakes made in previous intermediate steps; \item Iteratively decompose the target rotation into three other elementary extrinsic rotations when a step fails; \item Improve goal and state exploration by introducing tilted cube configurations and goals during training in order to make the agent learn more unconventional rotations; \item Encourage the agent to learn how to apply any given rotation vector instead of reaching a particular pose. \end{itemize}
+\begin{itemize} \item Use data augmentation techniques to find policies capable of correcting mistakes made in previous intermediate rotation steps; \item Iteratively decompose the target rotation into three new elementary extrinsic rotations when an attempt fails; \item Improve goal and state exploration by introducing tilted cube configurations and goals during training in order to make the agent learn more unconventional rotations; \item Encourage the agent to learn how to apply a given rotation vector instead of reaching a particular pose. \end{itemize}